 It’s common for women to dismiss their feelings, or hide them through fear of being labelled a bad mum.

 You may feel unable to get into a routine or cope with your baby.
 You may also feel detached from your baby, and not able to bond with them.
 If you have postnatal depression, you may worry constantly, thinking that something bad will happen to you or your baby.

 It’s very rare for women with postnatal depression to harm their babies, but out of desperation or tiredness you may worry that you’re going to.
 Mums and dads who don’t have postnatal depression can feel like this sometimes too.

 - not wanting to see friends and family

 These symptoms aren’t always caused by postnatal depression, but if you have them, see your GP.

-There is a very serious form of depression that may occur after having a baby, called postpartum psychosis.
+There’s a very serious form of depression that may occur after having a baby, called postpartum psychosis.
 It’s rare, affecting about one in 1,000 women.
-You may have depression with symptoms such as hallucinations, loss of contact with reality, thought disturbances and out of character behaviour.
+Your mood may be high or low and there may be rapid swings in mood.
+You may have hallucinations where you see or hear things that aren’t there.
+You may believe things that aren’t true (delusions).
+You may feel out of contact with reality, and show out of character behaviour.
 The symptoms usually start within a month of having a baby.

 Some women feel bewildered or ashamed of their symptoms and put off getting help.
-However, it’s important you get help.
-If left untreated, postnatal depression can damage your relationships with your baby and partner and have a negative effect on your baby’s development.
+However, it’s important you get help, and it’s the best thing you can do for your baby.
+If left untreated, postnatal depression can damage your relationships with your baby and partner.
+It can also affect your baby’s development.
 The important thing to remember is that postnatal depression can be treated.

-Your midwife, health visitor or GP should ask you about your mental health and how you’re feeling.
+Your midwife, health visitor or GP will often ask you about your mental health and how you’re feeling.
 They may ask you the following questions.